jingjia-zhang/Team36-Smart-Pet-Feeder/README.md

-# Pet Automatic Feeder based on Raspberry Pi 5B
+# Smart Pet Feeder based on Raspberry Pi 5B

 \---------------------------------------
  Our real-time Embedded system code is 88% developed in C++.